-The biggest convenience with Foxtel Play is the sheer amount of devices you can stream it on.
+The biggest convenience with Foxtel Now is the sheer amount of devices you can stream it on.
 All you pretty much need is an internet connection and you’re good to go.

 Above all, if you’re going to be doing a lot of streaming, an unlimited data plan may be the best option for peace of mind.
-However, your usage may vary and in all likelihood you could get into a cheaper plan with a data cap.
+However, your usage may vary and in all likelihood you could find a cheaper plan with a data cap.